inezabonte/ineza.codes/README.md

 I write blogs on stuff I learn check them out 👉🏽 [Link](https://dev.to/inezabonte)

-⚡️ Open to work/internship opportunities
+⚡️ Open to work 📩

 ## You can react out to me on 💬